São Paulo: Languages

 The primary language is Portuguese.
 The general language from São Paulo General, or Tupi Austral (Southern Tupi), was the Tupi-based trade language of what is now São Vicente, São Paulo, and the upper Tietê River.
 In the 17th century it was widely spoken in São Paulo and spread to neighboring regions while in Brazil.
 From 1750 on, following orders from Marquess of Pombal, Portuguese language was introduced through immigration and consequently taught to children in schools.
 The original Tupi Austral language subsequently lost ground to Portuguese, and eventually became extinct.
 Due to the large influx of Japanese, German, Spanish, Italian and Arab immigrants etc., the Portuguese idiom spoken in the metropolitan area of São Paulo reflects influences from those languages.

 The Italian influence in São Paulo accents is evident in the Italian neighborhoods such as Bela Vista, Mooca, Brás and Lapa.
 Italian mingled with Portuguese and as an old influence, was assimilated or disappeared into spoken language.
 The local accent with Italian influences became notorious through the songs of Adoniran Barbosa, a Brazilian samba singer born to Italian parents who used to sing using the local accent.

 Other languages spoken in the city are mainly among the Asian community: São Paulo is home to the largest Japanese population outside Japan.
 Although today most Japanese-Brazilians speak only Portuguese, some of them are still fluent in Japanese.
 Some people of Chinese and Korean descent are still able to speak their ancestral languages.
-In some areas it is still possible to find descendants of immigrants who speak German (especially in the area of Brooklin paulista) and Russian or East European languages (especially in the area of Vila Zelina).
+In some areas it is still possible to find descendants of immigrants who speak German (especially in the area of Brooklin paulista) and Lithuanian or Russian or East European languages (especially in the area of Vila Zelina).
 In the west zone of São Paulo, specially at Vila Anastácio and Lapa region, there is a Hungarian colony, with three churches (Calvinist, Baptist and Catholic), so on Sundays it is possible to see Hungarians talking to each other on sidewalks.